 With neither the peasants nor the aristocracy on his side, Justinian II was in danger of losing power.

-His religious persecution and brutality also provoked the public uprising amongst his people, who deposed him in 695, and announced that Leontios, the Strategos of Hellas, would be the new emperor.
-In order to ensure that Justinian II never again reach the throne, the angry mob cut off his nose, which was a very common form of mutilation during the Byzantine Era.
+His religious persecution and brutality also provoked the public uprising amongst his people, who deposed him in 695 and announced that Leontios, the Strategos of Hellas, would be the new emperor.
+In order to ensure that Justinian II never again reached the throne, the angry mob cut off his nose, which was a very common form of mutilation during the Byzantine Era.

 Justinian II has nose cut off, is exiled, but doesn’t give up

 Due to his disfigurement, Justinian II became known as “Rhinotmetos,” or “the slit-nosed.”
-While in exile, he had a gold replica of his nose created, and he wore the prosthetic for the rest of his life.
+While in exile, he had a gold replica of his nose created and wore the prosthetic for the rest of his life.

 Busir gave Justinian II land near the Sea of Azov, which is located north of the Black Sea.
 He also offered his sister as a bride to the exiled emperor, who renamed her Theodora, after the wife of Justinian I.

 Tiberius Apsimarus, aware of the deposed Emperor’s location, worked out a deal with Busir to have Justinian killed.